Competitive Intelligence

 What do I need to keep in mind?

-The main point you should be aware of is that while your filter will kick the ass of ghost spam it’s also very sensitive.
+The main point you should be aware of is that.
+Your filter will kick the ass of ghost spam it’s also very sensitive.

 The classic error of a single incorrect character can have dire consequences.
-As such make sure you play the smart way and keep regular backups of your .htaccess file at all times and particularly prior to any editing.
+As such make sure you play the smart way.
+Keep regular backups of your .htaccess file at all times and particularly prior to any editing.

 Some users might not feel quite comfortable enough to edit their .htaccess.
 A simple alternative is that you can make an exception that includes crawlers and just add this to an exclude filter using Campaign Source.

-Once you’ve got these techniques worked out and functioning well you will be in the happy position of not having to worry about ghost spam and crawlers quite so much.
+Once you’ve got these techniques worked out.
+Functioning well you will be in the happy position of not having to worry about ghost spam and crawlers quite so much.

 You can then have a little free time to actually take a look at your real data.
 Luxury!